intel/iotg-dpdk-ref-app/README.md

 Note: not all NIC with PTP feature, please check your NIC specification, you could ignore this section if not eligible.

+To verify if the NIC supports PTP feature: sudo ethtool -T  enp0s8
+Check on following:
+PTP Hardware Clock: 0

 RUN LISTENER
 ==========
 An executable program listen to all L2 (MAC/Ethernet level) broadcasting data frame